opengiveback/OpenGiveBack/README.md

 ![Screenshot](./isaltaopengivebackexample.png)

-The vector graphics and KiCad example are included in the https://github.com/serbs-software/OpenGiveBack/ repository.
+The vector graphics and KiCad example are included in the [OpenGiveBack github repository](https://github.com/serbs-software/OpenGiveBack/).